 “I broke into the local dealership’s computer system.
 It’s an array of local Internet-connected computers, one of which is the maintenance manager’s machine.
 His computer, powered on continuously, has a maintenance app that allows him to access any Tesla vehicle.
 He can update the software, tweak the routing, enable the inside camera, do an emergency stop, etc. The exploit I planted allows me to control any Tesla self-driving vehicle in Chicago.
 Best yet, they are none the wiser.
 So much data moves from their cars to the factory that my little tampering is insignificant.

-The only remaining question is, who do we have to ambush the rich bitch and her bodyguards?”
+The remaining question is, who do we have to ambush the rich bitch and her bodyguards?”

 “I have just the guys,” Imer said.
 “The Rahmanov twins, Bulat and Timur.”